Actors

 Denzel Washington is an American professional actor with an estimated net worth of $280 Million.

 Washington has not only been one of the highest-paid actors throughout his four-decade career but also the most consistently paid.
 For the past twenty years, he has consistently commanded $20 million per film.
-Denzel’s movies have grossed $3.84 billion at the global box office, the most notable being American Gangster (2007), which grossed $270 million and provided him with a $40 million payday.
+Denzel’s movies have grossed $3.84 billion worldwide, with American Gangster (2007) being the most notable, grossing $270 million and giving him a $40 million payday.

-Washington has continued to earn high salaries in recent years through The Equalizer trilogy, which has paid him $60 million.
-In 2017, his estimated lifetime earnings surpassed $270 million, and with the addition of The Little Things (2021) and The Equalizer 3 (2023), that figure is now likely closer to $350 million.
+Washington has continued to earn high salaries in recent years, with The Equalizer trilogy paying him $60 million.
+In 2017, his estimated lifetime earnings were estimated at $270 million, and with the addition of The Little Things (2021) and The Equalizer 3 (2023), that figure is now likely closer to $350 million.

 Quick Facts